David Orentlicher: Life and career

 Orentlicher graduated from Harvard Medical School and then completed an internship in internal medicine.
 After practicing as a family physician, he returned to Harvard Law School for his Juris Doctor.
 After clerking on the U.S. Court of Appeals for the Fifth Circuit, he practiced law for two years before joining the American Medical Association, where he served as Ethics and Health Policy Counsel and directed the AMA's division of medical ethics.
 While there, he drafted the AMA's first ever Patients' Bill of Rights, guidelines for physician investment in health care facilities that were incorporated into federal law, and guidelines on gifts to physicians from industry that have become the industry standard and a standard recognized by the federal government.
 He helped develop many other positions—on end-of-life matters, organ transplantation, and reproductive issues—that have been cited by courts and government agencies in their decision-making.
 He is a member of the American Law Institute, a Uniform Law Commissioner from Nevada, and a fellow of the Hastings Center, an independent bioethics research institution.

-A resident of Las Vegas, Orentlicher and his wife Judy have two children, Cy and Shay.